Full image

 Facilities

-Some brainstem tumors that were thought to be impossible to operate on have been successfully treated through surgery.
+Some brainstem tumors that were thought impossible to operate on have been successfully treated through surgery.
 These include cavernous malformations, hemangioblastomas, ependymomas, and ganglial gliomas.
 Published papers have documented hundreds of cases.
 The result of skull base cancer has significantly improved because of the increasing understanding of skull base tumor microanatomy and physiology, the use of intraoperative electrophysiological monitoring, and enhanced interdisciplinary collaboration.

 The rate of maintaining the anatomical integrity of the facial nerve in gigantic acoustic neuromas has reached 98%, while the rate of completely removing the tumor is 93%.
 Every year, numerous meningiomas that invade the cavernous sinus, medial sphenoid ridge, clivus, post petrous, and foramen magnum are successfully treated with surgery.
 Positive outcomes are achieved in the treatment of certain skull base tumors, such as trigeminal neuromas, chordomas, and chondrosarcomas.